How to Get Your Florida Driver’s License in 2024: A Complete Step-by-Step Guide

 All your documents must be original or certified copies.
 Photocopies and laminated documents are not accepted.

-For the Learner’s Permit
+For a Learner’s Permit

 • Certificate of Completion for the TLSAE Course: Proof that you’ve completed the Traffic Law and Substance Abuse Education course.